Tick Takeover Cancels Nature Walk At Wachusett Reservoir

 Tower Hill Botanic Garden had planned a nature walk Thursday evening on a trail at Wachusett Reservoir, but organizers have decided to cancel it “due to an unreasonable risk presented by the spike in the tick population.”

-Tower Hill Education Director Ann Marie Pilch told The Worcester Telegram and & Gazette that the person who was supposed to lead the walk at the reservoir found 23 ticks crawling on him as he scouted out the one-mile route.
+Derek Lirange, who was supposed to lead the walk at the reservoir, found 26 ticks crawling on him as he scouted out the one-mile route.

-“With that many ticks, I just did not feel comfortable holding it,” Pilch told the newspaper.
+He says he was too freaked out to take any pictures, but didn’t hesitate to protect other people by canceling the nature walk.

+“I grew up walking in the woods and they were walking up my pants and I got to tell you I was a little freaked out, they were having a steady pace marching up those pant legs, and I did find a few underneath my pants as well, and even under my shirt,” Lirange told WBZ.

 The walk to look at trees recovering from the Asian longhorned beetle infestation may be rescheduled for later in the year.